 Anyone who has a CURP, meaning all Temporary and Permanent Residents, has healthcare.
 It is called the Institute of Health for Welfare (INSABI).

 There is no fee.
 There is no sign-up.
-One needs a CURP page printout (not a MX state driver’s license or something showing your CURP number) and photo ID, preferably a Temporary or Permanent Resident visa.
+One needs a CURP page printout (not a MX state driver’s license or something showing your CURP number), recent utility bill in anyone’s name and a Temporary or Permanent Resident visa.
 A citizen would normally provide an INE / IFE card.
 There is no membership; there is no age limit.
-You simply attend to what was a Seguro Popular facility for health care with the two documents I noted.
+You simply attend to what was a Seguro Popular facility for health care with the documents I noted.

 You may print out your CURP anytime.